firecmsco/firecms/website/docs/openai.md

 ---
 id: openai
-title: OpenAI plugin
+title: ChatGPT plugin
-sidebar_label: ✨ OpenAI plugin
+sidebar_label: ✨ ChatGPT plugin
 ---

 The OpenAI plugin allows you to use the **OpenAI API** to generate content using the latest **GPT models**.
 This plugin is able to understand the structure of